Professor Patrick Jackson

 - a longitudinal study of how inmates and staff from Sonoma County's old linear jail fared during their transfer to a new generation jail

-- a review of the literature on theories about gangs, a report for the California Attorney General on youth gangs, and a study of moral panics about youth gangs in California
+- a review of the literature and policy suggestions about gangs, a report for the California Attorney General on youth gangs, and a study of moral panics about youth gangs in California

-- a meta-evaluation and review of the literature on the efficacy of alternative forms of defense counsel for defendants charged with crime
+- a co-authored meta-evaluation and review of the literature on the efficacy of alternative forms of defense counsel for defendants charged with crime

 - a critical review of varied data sources for the study of crime

-- a nationally representative cross sectional survey of fire department reports on the accuracy of arson statistics
+- a nationally representative cross sectional survey of fire department reports on the accuracy of FBI arson statistics

 - an ethnography of how people manage conflict between dogs and people in a dog park

 One of his recent publicatiosn ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," 2012 Society & Animals 20/3), freely available at this link, is an ethnography that examines--using dramaturgical analysis inspired by Goffman--how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.

 His web contributions accumulate crime and criminal justice information in The Redwood Highway, which includes a parody of mass incarceration called SuperCell, California's crime control superhero, along with the Sonoma County Justice Profile, which is used a great deal by local citizens.
 More recently he created the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.

 At present he is involved in several projects:

 - a photo elicitation interview study of how foster children relate to animals in a program designed to break the cycle of criminality using animal assisted therapy